pbv-public/fastify-firestore-service/docs/api.md

 Occasionally, it may be necessary for an API to use a different HTTP method, or different input or output types or formats.
 One possibility is when integrating with a third-party who requires this.
-However, our own APIs should be consistent and stick to HTTP POST data with HTTP request and response bodies being JSON formatted.
+However, APIs should generally be consistent and stick to HTTP POST data with HTTP request and response bodies being JSON formatted.